A new range of outdoor dehydrated foods to try. Looks good energy provider.

 It seems that they are middlemen based in Hong kong and have warehouses in numerous cities around the world.
 Hence how the delivery was so quick, it came from GeerTop UK.

-The name on the tent itself is Hillman and i'm pretty sure the tent was made in Korea or Vietnam * see update below. where lots of the well known tent brands in UK and USA are made.
+The name on the tent itself is Hillman and i'm pretty sure the tent was made in

 Its difficult to pin point exactly as this tent is branded differently by numerous companies in numerous countries.